cory-g/Portfolio-Projects/01-MLB-Spinrate-Data-in-R/README.md

 ![](musgrove-analysis_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-### Average Speed MPH, Regular Season vs Post Season
+### Average Speed MPH, Regular vs Post Season

-When looking at the Data there is also a increase in Post Season Pitch Speed
+When looking at the Data there was also a increase in Post Season Pitch Speed.

 - 4-Seam Fastball +0.67 MPH
 - **Changeup +1.58 MPH**